- American with Disabilities (ADA)

 - Contact Us

-These procedures will be followed in order to provide a prompt, reliable and impartial investigation of complaints alleging violations by Clemson University employees or other non-students of the following Clemson University Policies for Equitable Treatment: Anti-Harassment and Non-Discrimination Policy, Statement on Amorous Relationships, Policy for Disabled and Vietnam-Era Veterans, Policy on HIV Disease and AIDS, and Policy for Individuals with Disabilities.
+These procedures will be followed in order to provide a prompt, reliable and impartial investigation of complaints alleging violations by Clemson University faculty, staff, students or any non-Clemson employees or students following Clemson University Policies for Equitable Treatment: Anti-Harassment and Non-Discrimination Policy, Student Code of Conduct, Statement on Amorous Relationships, Policy for Disabled and Vietnam-Era Veterans, Policy on HIV Disease and AIDS, and Policy for Individuals with Disabilities.
 (These policies can be found at: clemson.edu/access/ under “Policies for Equitable Treatment”)

 These procedures apply to complaints of harassment/discrimination based on age, color, disability, sex (including sexual harassment and sexual violence complaints that fall under Title IX of the Education Amendments of 1972), gender, pregnancy, national origin, race, religion, sexual orientation, or veteran’s status, genetic information or protected activity (e.g., opposition to prohibited discrimination or participation in the statutory complaint process, etc.).
 Such incidents of harassment/discrimination should be reported to the Office of Access and Equity, 110 Holtzendorff Hall, telephone: 864-656-3181 (voice) and 864-656-0899 (TDD).
 If Clemson University Responsible Employees receive such complaints, they should also immediately report them to the Office of Access and Equity.

-At Clemson University, Responsible Employees under Title IX are defined as: Clemson University faculty, staff who work directly with students, Student Affairs staff, athletic coaches, Advisors to recognized student organizations, Resident Coordinators and Resident Assistants, managers, supervisors and administrators.
+At Clemson University, Responsible Employees under Title IX are defined as: Clemson University faculty, staff who work directly with students, Student Affairs staff, athletic coaches, Advisors to recognized student organizations, Graduate and Community Directors and Resident Assistants, managers, supervisors and administrators.

 Reports of harassment/discrimination should be brought as soon as possible after the alleged conduct occurs.
 Prompt reporting enables the University to more effectively investigate the facts, determine if a violation of any policy has occurred and provide an appropriate remedy or disciplinary action.
 The University will investigate all reports of discrimination/harassment against a member of our community regardless of the time that has passed since the incident and its reporting.

 The Office of Access and Equity will apply the preponderance of the evidence standard in evaluating complaints.
-The standard is met when the investigation concludes that it is more likely than not that the applicable policy was violated.
+The standard is met when the investigation concludes that it is more likely than not that the alleged conduct occurred and/or the applicable policy was violated.

 The University recognizes that a complainant may desire confidentiality and may request that the University not investigate or pursue resolution of an allegation of harassment/discrimination.
 In such cases, the University will maintain confidentiality to the extent permitted by law and other safety and welfare considerations.
 However, the University may determine that it must investigate and pursue resolution of a report, and take whatever measures it deems necessary in response to an allegation of harassment/discrimination in order to protect the rights, interests and personal safety of the Clemson community.
 As such, the University may have to disclose the harassment allegation and the identity of the complainant to the accused, other University officials and others (to implement interim measures) as appropriate.
 Nevertheless, we will only share information on a limited basis and will keep information confidential to the extent permitted by law.